shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 ## How Toolkit determines the current environment

-Toolkit uses a core hook called [pick_environment](https://github.com/shotgunsoftware/tk-core/blob/master/hooks/pick_environment.py) to determine which environment file to use at a given time.
+Toolkit uses a core hook called [pick_environment](https://github.com/shotgunsoftware/tk-core/blob/master/hooks/pick_environment.py) to determine which environment file to use at a given time based on the current [context](https://developer.shotgunsoftware.com/tk-core/core.html#context).
 The `pick_environment` hook’s return values correspond to environment configuration files.
 For example, if `pick_environment` returns `shot_step`, Toolkit will use `config/env/shot_step.yml` to configure the Toolkit environment.

 ## Custom environments